MarkJelic/TEC-1G/GPIO/RTC/Programs/ClockDemo/Readme.md

 ## Notes
 The program assumes a DS1302 clock chip exists on port $FC.
 If no clock chip exists, a random (and probably invalid) time will be displayed.

+If your RTC doesn't 'tick' first time after it is built, try un-commenting the first few lines in he program below "; set a starting time - values in E" - this will program a valid time into the chip and it should start running.
+My experience is that all registers reset to zero initially, and then the clock starts from there - however if you have issues, try this.
+The initial programming only needs to be done once - so don't leave the lines un-commented - or you'll reset your clock every time you start the program.

 ## Changelog
 1.2 - add full 12/24 hour support, ability to set calendar day/date/month/year